 The allocated PICC was inserted within 48 hours of randomisation, thereafter a standard PICC was used.
 Infection outcomes were captured for all babies until 48 hours after PICC removal or following the last unsuccessful PICC insertion or randomisation (if insertion was not attempted).
 Follow up for secondary clinical outcomes continued until discharge home, death or 6 months after randomisation, whichever occurred soonest.
 Follow up for all deaths continued until 6 months after randomisation.

-Interventions

 Trial participants were allocated to receive either a:

 • miconazole-rifampicin impregnated PICC (PremistarTM, Vygon, Swindon, UK)